 - 11. In conjunction with other developments that affect or could affect the project area, the Alberhill project would have significant cumulative impacts with respect to the visual impacts in the Alberhill substation area, it would result in a cumulatively considerable net increase of PM10 and PM2.5 emissions, and a significant, unavoidable cumulative impact to non-covered species under the Western Riverside County Multiple Species Habitat Conservation Plan. - 12.
 The Alberhill project would not have any other significant environmental impacts on air quality, aesthetics or noise, or any significant environmental impacts on biological resources, cultural resources, hazards and hazardous materials, hydrology and water quality, land use and planning, public services and utilities, and transportation that cannot be mitigated to a less-than-significant level with the mitigation measures identified in the MMCRP. - 13.
 The Alberhill project would have no impact or a less-than-significant impact on agriculture and forestry resources; geology, soils, and mineral resources; greenhouse gases; population and housing; and recreation. - 14.
 The environmentally superior alternative to the Alberhill project is the ASP No Project. - 15.
 Among the other Alberhill project alternatives, the proposed Alberhill project is the environmentally superior alternative. - 16.
-The environmentally superior alternatives are not infeasible. - 17.
-Currently, the primary 115 kV source line that provides power to this electrical needs area is the Valley-Elsinore-Fogarty 115 kV line, which is at risk of exceeding its maximum operating limits under emergency conditions if an N-1 outage were to occur during heat storm conditions, risking electrical service outages.

-- 18. The Valley-Ivyglen project would install a second 115 kV source line to Ivyglen Substation. - 19.
+The environmentally superior alternatives are not infeasible.

+- 17. Currently, the primary 115 kV source line that provides power to this electrical needs area is the Valley-Elsinore-Fogarty 115 kV line, which is at risk of exceeding its maximum operating limits under emergency conditions if an N-1 outage were to occur during heat storm conditions, risking electrical service outages. - 18.
+The Valley-Ivyglen project would install a second 115 kV source line to Ivyglen Substation. - 19.
 SCE currently forecasts that local peak electrical demand under 1-in-5-year heat storm conditions will increase and come to exceed the operating limit of the Valley South System's two 500 MVA/115 kV transformers by as early as 2021.
 The Alberhill project would increase the capacity of the Valley South System to accommodate that forecasted increase in local peak electrical demand. - 20.
 SCE's forecasts of local area peak demand in the Valley South area have proven to overestimate local area peak demand on a regular basis. - 21.
-SCE's successive forecasts have predicted decreasing rates of load growth, with its most recent forecast predicting load growth of 0.89 percent per year from 2017 to 2026, and pushing out the projected need for the Alberhill project from 2019 to 2021. - 22.
-The CAISO predicts declining electric demand at the Valley South system. - 23.
-There is no reason to expect energy storage to have other than a downward impact on peak demand that increases as the technology continues to develop. - 24.
-It is unlikely that the Alberhill project will not be needed in the near or foreseeable future.25.
-Absent a likely need to install additional capacity in the Valley South system, the Alberhill project's reliability and operational flexibility benefits are not overriding considerations meriting project approval. - 26.
+SCE's successive forecasts have predicted decreasing rates of load growth, with its most recent forecast predicting load growth of 0.89 percent per year from 2017 to 2026, and have pushed out the projected need for the Alberhill project from 2011 to 2021. - 22.
+The CAISO predicts declining electric demand for its transmission planning area which includes the Valley South system. - 23.
+Energy storage is expected to have a downward impact on peak demand that increases as the technology continues to develop. - 24.
+It is uncertain whether the Alberhill project will be needed in the near or foreseeable future. - 25.
+The uncertain and relatively modest projected need for the Alberhill project is not an overriding consideration meriting project approval at this time.

+- 26. The Alberhill project's reliability and operational flexibility benefits are not overriding considerations meriting project approval at this time. - 27.
 The Alberhill project's ability to enable the possible LEAPS project to interconnect to SCE's system is not an overriding consideration meriting approval of the Alberhill project.